 Device comparison

-Gamebox Systems Cartboy vs. Anbernic RG-280M
+Gamebox Systems Cartboy vs. Anbernic RG280M

 Compare specs, emulation support, community reviews, ownership, and play history.